Skip to main content

 Pay attention

+Being fully present is the cornerstone of active listening.
+This involves giving undivided attention, maintaining eye contact, and being mindful of non-verbal cues.
 One goal of active listening is to set a comfortable tone that gives the other person an opportunity to think and speak.
 Allow “wait time” before responding.
-Don’t cut the other person off, finish their sentences, or start formulating your answer before they’ve finished.
-Pay attention to your body language as well as your frame of mind.
+Don’t cut the other person off, finish their sentences, or start formulating our answer before they have finished.
+Paying attention to our body language as well as our frame of mind is important.
 Be focused on the moment and operate from a place of respect.

 Withhold judgment

 Active listening requires an open mind.
-As a listener and a leader, be open to new ideas, new perspectives, and new possibilities.
+As a listener, we need to be open to new ideas, new perspectives, and new possibilities.
 Even when good listeners have strong views, they suspend judgment, hold any criticisms, and avoid arguing or selling their point right away.
+Approach conversations with an open mind, refraining from forming opinions or interrupting.
+This creates a safe space for open dialogue.

 Reflect

-Don’t assume that you understand the person correctly or that they know you’ve heard them.
+Do not assume that we understand the person correctly or that they know we have heard them.
 Mirror the person’s information and emotions by periodically paraphrasing key points.
-Reflecting is a way to indicate that you and your counterpart are on the same page.
+Reflecting is a way to indicate that our counterpart and us are on the same page.

-If you hear, “I don’t know what else to do!” or “I’m tired of bailing the team out at the last minute,” try helping the person label his or her feelings: “Sounds like you’re feeling pretty frustrated and stuck.”
+If we hear, “I don’t know what else to do!” or “I’m tired of saying the same thing to the class every time,” try helping the person label his or her feelings: “Sounds like you are feeling pretty frustrated and stuck.”

 Clarify

-Don’t be shy to ask questions about any issue that is ambiguous or unclear.
-If you have doubt or confusion about what the person has said, say something like, “Let me see if I’m clear.
+When something isn’t clear, it’s okay to ask—clarifying shows we care enough to understand fully.
+Let’s get curious together.
+If we have doubt or confusion about what the person has said, say something like, “Let me see if I’m clear.
 Are you talking about …?” or “Wait a minute.
 I didn’t follow you.”

 Open-ended, clarifying, and probing questions are important tools that encourage the person to do the work of self-reflection and problem solving, rather than justifying or defending a position, or trying to guess the “right answer.”